There used to be three obstacles to the widespread adoption of electronic bills of lading (eBL): technology, the law, and industry standards.

 Obstacle 3: An industry standard eBL

-Unfortunately not.
-An industry-wide agreement on standards is still the big blocker.
+An industry-wide agreement on standards is still the big blocker, however.
 Legislation is introducing requirements about the reliability of eBL SaaS systems.
 But it’s the industry’s responsibility to develop standards around eBL possession, transferability and other trade-specific processes such as the ability to endorse.
 Only consensus on standards will enable the widespread implementation and acceptance of eBLs in global trade.